Rehan-5F3/web-development/README.md

 # web-development
-This is a Amazon CLONE using HTML&CSS.
+This is an Amazon CLONE using HTML&CSS.
 <br>
 Author-Sohail Rehan